Who's your Tiger?

 *This vintage Rock Revolution 1967 cover by Phil Frank will comprise a portion of designer Jeremy Dean's new Rock Revolution Rolls On cover.

 The music never died.
 Writer Maury Dean shows that Buddy Holly and the Crickets are the most important rock-band pioneers of all time.
-Holly's Crickets invented the Beatles, Bob Dylan, and the whole concept of a rock and roll band.
+Holly's Crickets influenced (perhaps invented) the Beatles, Bob Dylan, and the whole concept of a rock and roll band.
 This'll Be the Day is foremost a love story between Texan singer/songwriter Holly and his bride Maria Elena.
-From a whirlwind 1¼-year career that spun his Crickets' crew to the top of the charts, to a passionate half-year courtship and marriage to Maria, the short life of Buddy Holly might not be the most important story in rock and roll.
-Then again, it may!
-“American Pie” is our nation's 2nd-favorite hit of all time.
-Bemoaning the “Day the Music Died”, Don's great song is dedicated to Buddy Holly.
+This 2nd edition features a Cricket's introduction and 100 additional pages.

 *Plus shipping & handling & NYS Sales Tax